TonyPSR/RYZENTOSH-BigSur-MSI-B450/README.md

   - https://dortania.github.io/OpenCore-Post-Install/universal/memory.html

 ## What's Not Working?
-- Softwares using Intel Virtualization Technology
+- Applications using Intel Virtualization Technology
   - Android Emulators (use physical devices or Genymotion Android Emulator)
   - Docker Engine (there are workarounds but not recommended)
 - Sleep (Fix: Disable sleep in System Preferences)